sampsyo/home/_drafts/autoreduction.md

 ## Automating the Reduction Process

-In the [manual test-case reduction "algorithm"][manual-reduce], there are really only three parts that entailed any human judgment:
+In the [manual test-case reduction "algorithm,"][manual-reduce] there are really only three parts that entailed any human judgment:

 1. Picking a part of the test case to delete.
-2. Looking at the command's output to decide whether we need to backtrack.
+2. Looking at the command's output to decide whether we need to backtrack: that is, detecting when a given deletion either removed the bug-triggering code or broke the program entirely.
 3. Deciding when to give up: when we probably can't reduce any farther without ruining the test case.

 Everything else---running the command after every edit, hitting "undo" after we decide to backtrack---was pretty clearly mechanical.
 Automated reducers take control of #1 and #3.
-Picking the code to delete is guesswork anyway---we'll catch cases where deletion went awry in step #2 anyway---so it suffices to use a bunch of heuristics that only work out occasionally.
+Picking the code to delete (#1) is just guesswork anyway; because we rely on step #2 to detect cases where a deletion went awry, it suffices to guess wildly using a pile of heuristics that have *some* probability of finding a useful deletion.
-To decide when to stop, reducers detect a fixed point: they give up when the heuristics fail to find any more code to delete.
+To decide when to stop (#3), reducers detect a fixed point: they give up when the heuristics fail to find any more code they can safely delete.

 That leaves us with #2: deciding whether a given version of the test case still works to reproduce the bug you're interested in.
 Test-case reducers call this the *interestingness test* (in the [C-Reduce][] tradition), and they typically want you to write it down as a shell script.